 The joint itself is formed by three bones – the tibia, fibula and talus – which are held together by a number of very strong ligaments.
 Because the ankles support the weight of the entire body, ankle & lower leg injuries are very common and can be debilitating if left untreated.
 Injury can occur to the bones, ligaments, cartilage, tendons and/or muscles surrounding the ankle joint, causing a range of different symptoms.

-Sudden change of direction
+Sudden change in direction (acceleration or deceleration).